 The polygonal art style of the game works really well with the tone that it's trying to convey and the dynamic camera in the opening sequence adds a lot as well.
-The way the camera pans around, almost leading the character toward certain areas, matches the internal struggle of the main characters choices.
+The way the camera pans around, almost leading the character toward certain areas, gave a really nice feeling of movement to the game.
 It's something quite unique and I see why it was featured this year at E3.

 This will be something to keep an eye on when it comes to Steam later this year.
 And in the meantime you can keep busy with the meta clicker game that main character likes to play.

 VirtuaVerse is a point and click adventure in a cyberpunk setting.
-The main character wakes up to find that their AR glasses have been broken and their girlfriend has ran off, resetting the elevators password on her way out.
+The main character wakes up to find that their AR glasses have been broken and their girlfriend has ran off, resetting the password to the elevator on her way out.

 The gameplay is what you would expect from a point and click, no surprises there.
-The pixel art style is rather eye-catching though; a lot of people stopping by the booth to look and play the game, myself included.
+The cyberpunk, pixel art style is rather eye-catching though.
+A lot of people were stopping by the booth to look and play the game, myself included.
 With time-tested gameplay and an interesting art style, the overall quality of VirtuaVerse will really depend on the writing and story.